Appendix D — R Functions and Packages Reference

 arrange() Sort rows arrange(data, desc(x))

-D.13.3 Regression Functions
+D.16.6 Regression and Diagnostic Functions

-Table D.3: Regression functions
+Table D.6: Regression and diagnostic functions

 Function Purpose Package